UdaraWickramarathne/UdaraWickramarathne/README.md

 ### What I'm Currently Working On

-- 🔭 **[Project Name](https://github.com/yourusername/project-name)**: A brief description of the project and what makes it exciting.
-- 🌱 Learning and experimenting with [Technology/Framework].
+- 🌱 Learning and experimenting with MERN.
 - 🎯 Open to collaborations on innovative and impactful projects.

 ### My GitHub Stats